Bloodyaugust/sugarlabcppboilerplate/README.md

-# pongsugarlabcpp
+# SugarLab CPP Boilerplate
-Pong, in the c++ port of SugarLab.
+The boilerplate project for games written in SugarLab C++.